The Magic Potion

 Besides the substrate, larger decomposing natural materials form the backbone of an isopod’s diet.

-Think rotting softwoods (like cork bark) and leaf litter.
+Think rotting softwoods and leaf litter.
 These are essential whether you’re culturing Magic Potion Isopods on their own or as part of a terrarium setup.

 Magic Potion Isopod Breeding